ulrichwisser/nsecproxy/README.md

 The client asks a list of predefined questions and writes the answers as json to stdout.

+## Test Domain
+For illustration purposes i have used example.com as main domain name in this documentation.
+You will need to use a real functional domain name controlled by you.
+Please replace "example.com" below with a domain name of your choosing.

+## Connectivity
+Nsecproxy can listen on IPv4 and IPv6, but it communicates over v4 with the authoritatives behind it.

 ## Installation Authoritative
 This software was developed and tested on an Ubuntu 20.04 server.
 Actually running on an AWS EC2 t2.micro instance.